-While Annabel de Vetten has turned her artistic ambitions towards edible art recently, her limited edition of portraits of some famous magicians (including Harry Houdini, Channing Pollock and Eugene Burger) remains available through her shop.
+While Annabel de Vetten has turned her artistic ambitions towards edible art recently, her limited edition of portraits of some famous magicians (including Harry Houdini, Channing Pollock and Eugene Burger) will remain treasured collector’s items.

 The finest book on magic in art and art in magic I know is The Art of Deception by Chuck Romano.
 It is available in PDF format over at www.lybrary.com.

 A good starting point can also be found in the September 2007 issue of MAGIC magazine which featured a ten-page article (with many pictues) by Alan Howard on “The Art of Magic Art”.

 Cardist Roberto Giobbi was featured on the cover of Genii magazine in November 2009 with a very special portrait created by Ken Knowlton who used pieces of Giobbi’s book covers to recreate a photography by Zakary Belamy.
 Take a look at it here.